Koala Technical Advisory Group

 Expressions of Interest by suitably qualified experts for the positions of Chairs and Members have closed.

 Nominations are being reviewed by the department.
 A recommendation will be submitted to the Koala Advisory Council for endorsement, followed by a submission to the Director-General for approval.

-The department will be in contact with applicants (either by phone, letter or email) to notify successful and unsuccessful applicants of their outcome by early June 2022.
+The department will be in contact with applicants (either by phone, letter or email) to notify successful and unsuccessful applicants of their outcome in July 2022.

 The purpose of the Queensland Koala Technical Advisory Group (KTAG) is to provide the Director-General of the Department of Environment and Science (the department) with independent science based and technical advice on the identification and mapping of koala habitat in South East Queensland (SEQ) under the Koala Conservation Plan (the Plan) and the Nature Conservation (Wildlife) Regulation 2006 (NC Regulations).